- About SEAS

 In keeping with the interdisciplinary nature of modern research, we do not have traditional academic departments and do not award degrees by specific research area.
-Instead, graduate students work toward a degree in one of five subjects—Applied Mathematics, Applied Physics, Computer Science, Computational Science & Engineering, and Engineering Sciences.
+Instead, graduate students work toward a degree in one of seven subjects—Applied Mathematics, Applied Physics, Computer Science, Computational Science & Engineering, Data Science, Design Engineering, and Engineering Sciences.

 On the left panel you will find links to information on our graduate programs.

-- Degree Requirements provides a brief overview of the requirements for the S.M., M.E., and Ph.D. degrees.
+- Graduate Degree Requirements provides a brief overview of the requirements for the S.M., M.E., and Ph.D. degrees.

-- The Committee on Higher Degrees at SEAS establishes policies for all graduate programs, which are summarized in the Policies of the CHD document.
+- The Committee on Higher Degrees at SEAS establishes policies for the S.M., M.E., and Ph.D. programs, which are summarized in the Policies of the CHD document.